daMelody/budgeters/README.md

 -- Category (cat), made of one or more of the <Category> type -- Transaction (tra), made of one or more of the <Transaction> type

+* a Transfer (trf) is made of two Transactions such that the all fields are the same except the Amount field, where the the two Amounts' sum == 0

 ## commands

 a <type> : initiate add method for either <Account>, <Category>, or <Transaction>